-Every year, approximately thousand candidates are selected for various posts of the Civil Services Exam, which is considered to be one of the most challenging examinations of the country.
+Every year, approximately a thousand candidates are selected for various posts of the Civil Services Exam, which is considered to be one of the most challenging examinations of the country.

 You have a better chance of becoming a chief secretary of a state or the cabinet secretary of India if you join the services early.
 Netaji Subhash Chandra Bose was one of the youngest persons to clear the civil services examination; he cleared the ICS exam in London at the age of 23!